mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 receivers of the goods are the only party who have received the data/physical good, and for this information to come from a qualified and reliable source.

 LPWAN NFT is also a bridge between digital world and real world assets since each item can have its unique identity on blockchains like Ethereum through MXProtocol.
-This addes great usability to the current NFT exchanges that only support digital products.
+This added great usability to the current NFT exchanges that only support digital products.

 By applying LPWAN NFT, the individual items is allocated to one dedicated source.
 In contrast, a buyer of a tangible paper certificate, for example, has no way of knowing that the same